 The Gale Mansion is a beautiful historic mansion located just south of downtown Minneapolis.
 Built in 1912, it is listed on the National Register of Historic Places.
 The 40-acre area in Fairs Oaks was purchased in 1855 for $50 as a suburban development.
-Water records indicate that several smaller homes once occupied the Stevens Avenue site.
+Water records indicate that several smaller homes once occupied the Stevens Avenue site during its history.

 Edward Chenery Gale and Sara Bell Pillsbury are the original owners of the Gale Mansion.
 Mr. Gale was an attorney; and Mrs. Gale was the daughter of Governor and Mrs. John S. Pillsbury.
 As patrons of the arts, the Gales were leaders in the development of the Minneapolis Institute of Arts, which is located a block from their former residence.
 Through their European travels, the Gales developed a preference for the Italian Renaissance Revival style and commissioned Ernest Kennedy, a Minnesota architect, to design their home.
 Kennedy also designed the Alfred Pillsbury home at 2115 First Avenue.
 Inside the Bedford limestone mansion, many modern choices were made.
 For example, the kitchen occupies a portion of the first floor.
 Additionally, a central vacuum system was installed, and the home is equipped with an intercom and a maze of laundry chutes.
 Vestiges of these installations remain throughout the house.